danishsgithub/Assignment-Project-1/README.md

 ## Features ##

-- Feature 1 - Navigation Bar
+#### Feature 1 - Navigation Bar
----Users will get to choose which section they want to go to. (home, book, services, shop).--
+- Users will get to choose which section they want to go to. (home, book, services, shop).
----When a user hovers over a section, the ---section background changes to a lighter shade.
+- When a user hovers over a section, the ---section background changes to a lighter shade.
-- Feature 2 - Homepage
+#### Feature 2 - Homepage
---- Will showcase and explain what my fictional company does.
+- Will showcase and explain what my fictional company does.
 Provide information on the company (contact no, location)
-- Feature 3 - Reviews
+#### Feature 3 - Reviews
----Will showcase review from customers who have used our services.
+- Will showcase review from customers who have used our services.
----Will showcase their rating and their experience.
+- Will showcase their rating and their experience.
-- Feature 4 - Services
+#### Feature 4 - Services
----Showcase what service we provide.
+- Showcase what service we provide.
 (Men’s Haircut, Beard Grooming, Spa Treatment)
----Will explain what each service entails.
+- Will explain what each service entails.
----Will have a ‘Book’ button which will lead to the booking page
+- Will have a ‘Book’ button which will lead to the booking page
-- Feature 5 - Shop
+#### Feature 5 - Shop
----Users will get to shop items sold by the company.
+- Users will get to shop items sold by the company.
----Each product will have a price attached and name of the product
+- Each product will have a price attached and name of the product
----Will be categorised by type of product.
+- Will be categorised by type of product.
 (Hair essentials, beard essentials)
-- Feature 6 - Booking Page
+#### Feature 6 - Booking Page
----Users will get to input Name, set Date and Time of appointment and also choose the service type that they want  to get.
+- Users will get to input Name, set Date and Time of appointment and also choose the service type that they want to get.
----A ‘book’ button will be at the bottom, to allow user to ‘book’ an appointment.
+- A ‘book’ button will be at the bottom, to allow user to ‘book’ an appointment.